cloudtrust/event-emitter/README.md

 Java 21 is required.

 ### Build and Tests
-This project contains 2 modules, one with the event emitter code (could contain unit tests) and one for integration tests using a parent inherited from KC Cloudtrust tests for simplifying the
+This project contains 2 modules, one with the event emitter code (could contain unit tests) and one for integration tests using a parent inherited from KC test framework for simplifying the
 POM content.

-The integration tests rely on the arquillian-based Keycloak test framework.
-As Keycloak does not publish publicly the related jars for testing, one needs to manually build them so that they are available for maven for testing.
+The integration tests rely on the Keycloak test framework.

 ### Binary
 The build produces the JAR of the module, along with a TAR.GZ file that contains the dependencies to be installed